lunduniversity/introprog/web/encoding/char-encoding-windows.md

 If `Autorun` is not present, you need to create a `New String` in the directory.

-## Scala test script
+## Test program

-Scripts used to test printing and inputing UTF-8 characters
+Use the Scala program below to test printing and inputing UTF-8 characters

 ```scala